- Home > Case Studies in Recognizing and Managing Opportunistic Infections in HIV-Infected Individuals

 John JD Juchniewicz, MCIS, CHCP, and Natalie Kirkwood, RN, BSN, JD, Lead Nurse Planner, American Academy of CME, Inc.: No relevant financial relationships with any commercial interests.

 This activity may contain discussion of off-label or investigational information.

 The opinions expressed in this educational activity are those of the faculty, and do not represent those of Academy, ACTHIV or American Nurses Credentialing Center’s Commission on Accreditation.
 This activity is intended as a supplement to existing knowledge, published information, and practice guidelines.
 Learners should appraise the information presented critically, and draw conclusions only after careful consideration of all available scientific information.

 Instructions on How to Receive Credit

 There are no fees to participate in the activity.
-Participants must register and participate in the live activity.
-To receive CME/CNE credit for your participation, please follow the directions at the conclusion of the program and complete the program evaluation.
-Your certificate will be distributed immediately.
+Participants must review the activity information including the learning objectives and disclosure statements, as well as the content of the activity.
+To receive CME/CNE credit for your participation, please complete the post-test (achieving a passing grade of 70%), and program evaluation.
+Your certificate will be available for printing immediately.

 This program should be viewed at a resolution of 1024 x 768 or higher using current versions of Microsoft Internet Explorer, Firefox, Chrome or Safari.
 A high-speed Internet connection is recommended.